ACLED

 Description

 ACLED provides detailed, up-to-date information on political violence and protest events worldwide.
-The toolset includes the ACLED Explorer, Trendfinder, Conflict Alert System (CAST), and a Conflict Exposure Calculator, allowing users to track, analyze, and forecast conflict dynamics.
+The toolset includes the ACLED Explorerarrow-up-right, Trendfinderarrow-up-right, Conflict Alert System (CAST)arrow-up-right, and a Conflict Exposure Calculatorarrow-up-right, allowing users to track, analyze, and forecast conflict dynamics.
 Users can download datasets and utilize interactive dashboards for in-depth analysis of trends, country-specific profiles, and more.
 Covering all countries and territories, ACLED’s data supports research, humanitarian, and policy applications by enabling users to observe conflict patterns, identify trends, and assess regional stability risks.

 • Timely Data: A detailed dataset on the dates, locations, actors, and fatalities of political violence and protests, updated weekly.

-• Analysis reports: Written reports by ACLED analysts and researchers based on ACLED data.
+• Analysis reportsarrow-up-right: Written reports by ACLED analysts and researchers based on ACLED data.

 • Analysis Tools: Interactive dashboards, trend reports, and maps visualizing conflict data over time and across regions.